Disbursement Vouchers Updated

 What causes the most delays in reimbursements to employees?

 There are two major causes of delayed reimbursements:

 - Obtaining online approval from the University employee validating the expense is accurate and a true University expenditure.

 - Missing documentation or clarification of business purpose for the expense and how it benefits the University.
 Please refer to the Business Purpose guide.

 How does an employee approve an electronic reimbursement?

 Employees seeking reimbursement for out-of-pocket expenses should monitor their UAccess Financials action list or email when the reimbursement is awaiting their approval.
-The employee will need VPN access to UAccess Financials and can navigate directly to the eDoc via their Action List or do a Document Search and enter the eDoc number in the Document ID field.
-Review the expense, supporting documentation and click approve.
+VPN access is needed to utilize UAccess Financials and can navigate directly to the eDoc via their Action List or by a Document Search and entering the eDoc number in the Document ID field.
+Employees can then review the expense and supporting documentation and click approve.